myhro/docs-content/content/introduction/index.md

 * Once you have an acccount, check that everything is working fine using the Quick Start on the [documentation start page](/).

 * Then we recommend to create [Your first application - in your language](/guides/your-first-application/) on Giant Swarm.

+## Further Reading

+If you like to read (hear or watch) some more about Docker and Microservices, here are some recommendations from our side.

+### Docker

+* [Docker Documentation](https://docs.docker.com/) - The official Docker docs

+* [The Docker Book](http://www.dockerbook.com/) - For book lovers, by James Turnbull

+### Microservices

+* [Microservices](http://martinfowler.com/articles/microservices.html) - The widely-shared introduction article by Martin Fowler and James Lewis

+* [Building Microservices](http://shop.oreilly.com/product/0636920033158.do) - For book lovers, by Sam Newman

+* [State of the Art in Microservices](https://www.youtube.com/watch?v=nMTaS07i3jk) - Presentation on DockerCon 14|EU by Adrian Cockcroft

+* [Architecture and Micro Services](https://www.innoq.com/de/links/microservices-se-radio/) - Software Engineering Radio Podcast with Stefan Tilkov